-#9 Updated by Marco Hugentobler about 8 years ago
+#9 Updated by Marco Hugentobler over 8 years ago

 Normally, a WFS server lists BBOX as a spatial capability (see below).
 Is this also the case for ArcGIS WFS?

-#10 Updated by Bill Clay about 8 years ago
+#10 Updated by Bill Clay over 8 years ago

 Marco, my nr.
 3 patch uses its "incremental get" method only with WFS providers that advertise filtering capability with BBOX and logical operators.
 The ArcGIS system in question advertises all three in response to WFS GetCapabilities, both version 1.0.0 or 1.1.0.
 Unfortunately, it does not provide the service it advertises, at least with a version 1.0.0 GetFeatures.
 It ignores my <filter> and provides ALL the features in the queried layer.

 How do you want to handle that?
 I need direction from someone who knows better than I QGIS architecture, practice, and plans regarding the 2nd bullet item in update 8 above.